 Jayme Blaschke, Director of Media Relations | August 1, 2019

-SAN MARCOS – The National Aeronautics and Space Administration (NASA) has extended the NASA Science, Technology, Engineering and Mathematics Engagement and Educator Professional Development Collaborative (NASA STEM EPDC) at Texas State University through 2021 with a $6 million grant.
+SAN MARCOS – The National Aeronautics and Space Administration (NASA) has extended the NASA Science, Technology, Engineering and Mathematics Engagement and Educator Professional Development Collaborative (NASA STEM EPDC), led by the College of Education at Texas State University, through 2021 with a $6 million grant.

 Araceli Martinez Ortiz and Leslie Huling with the LBJ Institute for STEM Education and Research at Texas State will oversee the grant.
 This is a continuation of the previously funded, five-year, $15 million NASA STEM EPDC project, which reached more than 275,000 educators.